Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-23/day-3/lecture-materials/uploading-images-to-amazon-s3.md

 <br>

-Great, now all we need to do is run `docker compose up` to get our rebuilt container running again.
+Great, now all we need to do is run `docker compose up` again.

 Let's move on to the next steps